mdn/content/files/en-us/mdn/writing_guidelines/what_we_write/criteria_for_inclusion/index.md

 ### Intuitive documentation structure

-If you went through the proposal submission process then you should already have a rough outline of what you are going to write for this technology.
-At this point you should refine that into a site structure plan: think about what the document hierarchy will be and where everything will fit and link together.
+If you went through the proposal submission process, then you should already have a rough outline of what you are going to write for this technology.
+At this point, you should refine that into a site structure plan: think about what the document hierarchy will be and where everything will fit and link together.

 Each project is different, but we'd roughly recommend something like this: